eevee/floof/docs/developers/authentication.rst

 The following is documentation of the authentication components of ``floof``.

-The :class:`floof.lib.auth.Authenticizer` class is responsible for gathering and interpreting credential tokens, resolving them to a single user, and maintaining an authentication state free of identity conflicts.
+The :class:`floof.lib.authn.Authenticizer` class is responsible for gathering and interpreting credential tokens, resolving them to a single user, and maintaining an authentication state free of identity conflicts.
 :class:`floof.app.FloofRequest` attaches an instance of this class to itself as its ``auth`` attribute, so the current request's Authenticizer should always be retrievable from ``request.auth``.

-The :class:`floof.lib.auth.FloofAuthnPolicy` implements the Pyramid Authentication Policy interface (to an approximation) and is responsible for determining the principal identifiers applicable to a particular request, given the authenticated user and information on how the user was authenticated and on the user's authentication settings.
+The :class:`floof.lib.authn.FloofAuthnPolicy` implements the Pyramid Authentication Policy interface (to an approximation) and is responsible for determining the principal identifiers applicable to a particular request, given the authenticated user and information on how the user was authenticated and on the user's authentication settings.

-``floof.lib.auth``
+``floof.lib.authn``
 ^^^^^^^^^^^^^^^^^^

-.. automodule:: floof.lib.auth
+.. automodule:: floof.lib.authn
    :members: